chainer/chainer/docs/source/examples/dcgan.rst

 Apart from the generator :math:`G`, we create a discriminator :math:`D({\bf x})` which discriminates between samples from the generator `G` and examples from training data.
-While training the discriminator :math:`D`, the generator :math:`G` try to maximize the probability of the discriminator :math:`D` making a mistake.
+While training the discriminator :math:`D`, the generator :math:`G` tries to maximize the probability of the discriminator :math:`D` making a mistake.
-So, the generator :math:`G` try to create samples that seem to be drawn from the same distribution as the training data.
+So, the generator :math:`G` tries to create samples that seem to be drawn from the same distribution as the training data.

-is also trained so that
-the generated samples cannot be identified by the discriminator.
 The advantages of GAN are low sampling cost and its state-of-the-art performance in image generation.
 The disadvantage is that we cannot calculate the likelihood :math:`p_{\mathrm {model}}({\bf s})` because we do not model any probability distribution,